truongsonghiep/journey-to-the-west/chapter_020.md

 An old stone ape of many years
 Now nurses over there his spite!
 Just ask that acquaintance of yours:
-Well he knows the way to the West."
+Well he knows the way to the West."*

-Hearing this, Pilgrim laughed with scorn and said, "Let's go.
+Hearing this, Pilgrim laughed with scorn and said, *"Let's go.
 Don't ask him, ask me!
-That's enough!"
+That's enough!"*

 Tripitaka did not perceive what he meant.
 The Chan Master, changing into a beam of golden light, went straight up to his crow's nest, while the priest bowed toward him to express his gratitude.
 Enraged, Pilgrim lifted his iron rod and thrust it upward violently, but garlands of blooming lotus flowers were seen together with a thousandlayered shield of auspicious clouds.
 Though Pilgrim might have the strength to overturn rivers and seas, he could not catch hold of even one strand of the crow's nest.

-When Tripitaka saw this, he pulled Pilgrim back, saying, "Wukong, why are you jabbing at the nest of a bodhisattva like him?"
+When Tripitaka saw this, he pulled Pilgrim back, saying, *"Wukong, why are you jabbing at the nest of a bodhisattva like him?"*

-"For leaving like that after abusing both my brother and me," said Pilgrim.
-"He was speaking of the way to the Western Heaven," said Tripitaka.
-"Since when did he abuse you?"
+*"For leaving like that after abusing both my brother and me,"* said Pilgrim. *"He was speaking of the way to the Western Heaven,"* said Tripitaka. *"Since when did he abuse you?"*

-*"Didn't you get it?"* asked Pilgrim.
-"He said, A wild pig totes a hauling pole, and insulted Eight Rules. „An old stone ape of many years ridiculed old Monkey.
+*"Didn't you get it?"* asked Pilgrim. *"He said, A wild pig totes a hauling pole, and insulted Eight Rules.
+An old stone ape of many years ridiculed old Monkey.
 How else would you explain that?"*

 *"Elder Brother,"* said Eight Rules, *"don't be angry.
 This Chan Master does know the events of past and future.
 Let's see if his statement, You'll meet ahead a water